-There has been plenty of research done on body language and when it is used, how it’s used and why and so on.
+There has been plenty of research done on body language and when it is used, how it’s used, and why and so on.
 It is used all around us every day whether it is someone trying to sell you something or someone who is showing care and compassion towards you.
 It is being used for and against you.
 There are masters of body language out there using it for ‘good’ such as police officers, and detectives who use it to detect lies and deceit from the law.

 The other side to this coin though, is that there are some out there that have learned body language and are using it to influence and persuade people into things which they are uncertain about.
 For example going out to buy a new car, the sales person wants to make a commission off the car he sells to you, and therefore will use his body language skills to build a rapport with you, make you feel comfortable and confident with them, and at this point you feel on a deeper level with the sales person; they can influence you into other products which you may not have wanted to begin with.
 Such is an example of how body language can be used (This is not a representation of car sales in general).
 The same principles apply to any situation.

 Have you got a friend where from the start you both just ‘clicked’?
 This is body language working at your subconscious level, you probably both mirrored each other’s movements, hand gestures, and facial expressions.
 All this would have been done without you even noticing what was happening.

 All of this may seem ‘alien’ to you.
 However it is how human behaviour works, and those who are more in tune with body language and related skills, are able to become more aware of their own body language and that of other people.
 They are then able to use the techniques which they have to either influence and persuade people or use it to build a genuine rapport with people.

 There are cases of people giving away life savings because they have been influenced into doing it, people who said I can never be fooled and been the fool, because of influence on them.
 No one can be forced to do anything against their own will, but there are people out there that will try to as much as possible to go against some of their uncertainties, by using any means they have.

+Some of our contents and links are sponsored.
+Psychreg is not responsible for the contents of external websites.
 Psychreg is mainly for information purposes only.
 Never disregard professional psychological or medical advice, nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer.